EDUCATING AND INSPIRING THROUGH THE POWER OF MUSIC

 What Makes Us Unique

-Participants explore the stories, themes, and historical context behind powerful songs, using them as a lens to think critically, ask questions, and reflect on their own experiences and the world around them.
+We don’t just use music as background noise; we use it as a rigorous educational tool.
+Participants explore the stories, themes, and context behind powerful songs, using them as a lens to think critically and reflect on their own lives.

-Our programs also bring working musicians, producers, writers, and other creative professionals into learning environments.
-These artists share how they use creativity as a tool for storytelling, communication, and understanding society.
+Professional Mentorship: Our programs bring the real world into the room.
+We connect participants with working musicians, producers, and creative professionals who share how they use their craft as a tool for storytelling, communication, and navigating the world.

 Who We Serve

-Many participants come from under-resourced communities where access to consistent arts and creative learning opportunities is limited.
-Our programs are designed to engage individuals who may not always connect with traditional learning environments by using music as an accessible entry point into literacy, history, society, and personal reflection.
+Bridging the Opportunity Gap: Many of our participants come from under-resourced communities where access to consistent arts and creative learning is limited.
+We design our programs to engage individuals who may not always thrive in traditional learning environments, using music as an accessible entry point into literacy, history, and personal reflection.

-We also serve individuals affected by trauma.
-In these settings, music and creative expression provide a supportive environment for reflection and self-expression, helping participants strengthen social-emotional skills, build self-awareness, and find their voice with confidence.
+Supportive Learning Environments: We are deeply committed to serving individuals affected by trauma.
+In these settings, music and creative expression provide a vital space for reflection.
+By meeting participants where they are, we help them strengthen social-emotional skills, build self-awareness, and find the confidence to navigate life on their own terms.

-Participants explore meaningful music and the stories behind it to understand history, society, and personal experiences.
-By linking academic concepts to real-world events and everyday life, learning becomes engaging, relevant, and memorable
+Participants explore the stories behind the music to understand history and their own lived experiences.
+By linking educational themes to real-world events, learning becomes engaging, relevant, and memorable.

 Under her leadership, MeMA-Music has spent more than a decade partnering with schools and community organizations across Chicago to bring music-based learning to youth and young adults.